Surrogate-free machine learning-based organ dose reconstruction for pediatric abdominal radiotherapy: Discussion

 In this article we presented a new and different paradigm in organ dose reconstruction.
 By leveraging the modeling power of ML, we showed how patient and plan features can be used to predict organ dose-volume metrics directly, without the need of adopting a surrogate anatomy.
 Once the ML models are trained, they can readily be used to compute dose-volume metric predictions for a new historical patient and plan, by using their features as input.

 Key to obtaining a decent amount of data to perform ML were the collaboration of five international institutes to gather pediatric patient CTs (147), the development of a new automatic sampling procedure yielding artificial Wilms' tumor RT plans, and the creation of an automatic dose reconstruction pipeline to calculate the dose for all patient and plan combinations.
-We validated our approach on 300 automatically generated artificial plans, and on ten manually created clinical plans, to assess whether the results of the validation on the artificial plans generalize well in practice.
+We validated our approach on 300 automatically generated artificial plans, and further studied whether the results generalized to ten manually created clinical plans.
 Our approach showed promising levels of accuracy in dose reconstruction in both settings.
+From the results on the artificial plans, it appeared that the models learned with GP-GOMEA were performing overall slightly better than the ones learned with ELN, yet GP-GOMEA may be harder to implement than ELN.
+Moreover, while ELN is considered to deliver interpretable models~\cite{adadi2018peeking,guidotti2018survey}, for GP-GOMEA this still needs to be validated in clinical practice.